gerardbm/sigma-theme/README.md

 - `theme_color`: An HEX color.
 The fill color needs to be defined.

+Set a version for `style.css` and `scripts.js`, to clean cache:

+- `version`: Any value, version number or date.

 This [script](https://github.com/gerardbm/dotfiles/blob/master/bin/.local/bin/faviconer) generates the favicons.

 Breadcrumbs, in `_config.yml`: